 There are two ways in which fluoride can be added into your body:

-- Fluoride is included in many food items and it can also be a component of the medications prescribed by dental hygienists.
+- Fluoride is included in many food items and it can also be a component of the medications prescribed by Oral Health Care Professionals.
 Hence, fluoride can be ingested in different ways, and eventually becomes a part of the teeth

 - The other way is to use toothpaste which has fluoride, or have a fluoride treatment done by a dental hygienist.
 Use of water containing fluoride to wash the teeth can also absorb fluoride into the teeth.

 If you want to save your teeth from tooth decay, then the use of fluoride is indispensible.
 Fluoride effectively strengthens teeth, prevents tooth decay and ensures a healthy oral cavity.